Things We Do

 Saying white lies because we hate to offend those we like: Does your butt look big in that?
 Course it doesn’t!
 I mean, it does…but I know if I confirm that to you you’ll totally fly at me.
-It’s not like you want my real opinion anyway, otherwise you wouldn’t have asked me…
+It’s not like you want my real opinion anyway.
+Otherwise, you wouldn’t have asked me…

-Using the phrase “No offense” to get away with offending those we don’t: I just totally told you that the dress you’re wearing is completely vile in a super obvious way, but diplomatically said I wasn’t trying to be offensive, even though I was.
+Using the phrase “No offence” to get away with offending those we don’t: I just totally told you that the dress you’re wearing is completely vile in a super obvious way, but diplomatically said I wasn’t trying to be offensive, even though I was.
 After all, I’m only pretending to blame my silly self for not understanding your wise choice in clothing.
 Seriously, you look a right donkey.
-No offense.
+No offence.

 Apologising in absolutely every situation: Someone bumps into you.
 Sorry!
 You walk into a mannequin.
 Sorry!
 The guy in the bar flirts with you.
 Sorry, have we met before?
 It’s time to go home.
 Sorry, I have to leave.
 Why are you apologising?
 It’s not like you’ve done something wrong.